-Mr. Krieger is a professor at the Harvard Graduate School of Design, where he has taught since 1977 and was also Interim Chair of the department in 2009–2010.
-He served as Chair of the Department of Urban Planning and Design, 1998–2004, as Director of the Urban Design Program, 1990–2001, and as Associate Chairman of the Department of Architecture, 1984–1989.
-He currently teaches the Urban Design Proseminar and the studio: Reconnecting City & River: Vienna, Austria & the Danube.
-In previous semesters he has taught the seminar The Regional City: Values and Ethics in Contemporary Urbanism, the Detroit Research Seminar, the Detroit Studio, and the studio Planning in Paradise: Urban Redevelopment—Honolulu, Hawaii.
+Mr. Krieger is a professor at the Harvard Graduate School of Design, where he has taught since 1977 and was also interim chair of the department in 2009–2010.
+He served as chair of the Department of Urban Planning and Design from 1998–2004, as director of the Urban Design Program from 1990–2001, and as associate chairman of the Department of Architecture from 1984–1989.
+He currently teaches the Urban Design Proseminar and the studio Reconnecting City & River: Vienna, Austria & the Danube.
+In previous semesters, he has taught the seminar The Regional City: Values and Ethics in Contemporary Urbanism, the Detroit research seminar, the Detroit studio, and the studio Planning in Paradise: Urban Redevelopment—Honolulu, Hawaii.

-campus expansion into Allston, and on the newly established design review committees for both the Allston and Cambridge campuses.
-In addition to design studios and seminar courses at the GSD, he teaches a core curriculum class at the College whose enrolment is regularly among the largest classes at Harvard.
+He has also served in several university-wide roles, including senior planning advisor for Harvard's campus expansion into Allston and on the newly established design review committees for both the Allston and Cambridge campuses.
+In addition to design studios and seminar courses at the GSD, he teaches a core curriculum class that's enrollment is regularly among the largest classes at Harvard.
 In 2003, 2005, and 2007, he was honored as one of the outstanding teachers at Harvard University.

 Mr. Krieger is a principal at NBBJ, a global architecture and planning firm.
-He was a founding principal of Chan Krieger Sieniewicz, which merged with NBBJ in 2010..
-Offering services in architecture, urban design and planning, the office has served a broad array of clients, focusing primarily on educational, institutional, health-care and public projects in complex urban settings.
+He was a founding principal of Chan Krieger Sieniewicz, which merged with NBBJ in 2010.
+Offering services in architecture, urban design, and planning, the office has served a broad array of clients, focusing primarily on educational, institutional, healthcare, and public projects in complex urban settings.